UniStuttgart-VISUS/mmpld/README.md

 for (auto l = 0; l < file.frame_header().lists; ++l)
     mmpld::list_header listHeader;

-    // Read the list header and skip the data. file.read_particles(true, listHeader, nullptr, 0);
+    // Read the list header and skip the data (and potential cluster info). file.read_particles(true, listHeader, nullptr, 0);

     // Get the input elements for the list.